 - Weak authentication and authorization mechanisms;

-- Insufficient security controls.
+- Need for security controls.

 Penetration tests simulate real-world attacks to identify any security weaknesses.
 These tests are vital because they can help prevent attacks from happening in the first place.
-By identifying these weaknesses, businesses and users can stay safe.
+By identifying these weaknesses, businesses, and users can stay safe.

 Performing penetration tests is possible in many ways.
 One way is to use automated tools that launch attacks against a system and then analyze the results.
 Another way is to hire ethical hackers, also known as white hat hackers, to attempt to break into a system.